 Under the Poehler holding, an insured may recover preaward interest under Minn.
 Stat. § 549.09 unless the policy expressly precludes it.
 Although the Poehler case involved a homeowner’s insurance policy, recent Minnesota Court of appeals decisions make it clear that this holding applies to commercial policies as well.[46]

 If you received an appraisal award for an insurance dispute in Minnesota you may be entitled to interest on that award.
-For more information on pursuing interest on your appraisal award, please contact Sauro & Bergstrom, PLLC today!
+For more information on pursuing interest on your appraisal award, please contact Sauro & Alton PLLC today!

 [1] 899 N.W.2d 135 (Minn.
 2017).